-When deciding how to best structure and monitor the retirement plan, employees can benefit by asking themselves: What if they were building their plan from scratch?
+When deciding how to best structure and monitor the retirement plan, employers can benefit by asking themselves: What if they were building their plan from scratch?
 Here are some more specific questions to consider:

 - How should the fund line-up be designed?
 Is there an ideal number of funds to have that will maximize participation and minimize confusion?
 Do you believe in offering actively managed funds to give participants the opportunity to “beat the market”?
 How likely are they to accomplish this goal?
 Should participants have access to a self-directed brokerage account so they can each have the ability to choose any fund they want?

 - What steps can be taken to make sure that the participants properly utilize the investment options?
 For example, if you have target date funds, are participants using the funds correctly as stand-alone options, or are they choosing other funds in addition to the target date funds?
 Are participants mistakenly choosing highly correlated funds falsely thinking that more funds will make their portfolio more diversified?